 121 ADVICE UPDATE – We are now offering our 122 Surgeries online thru Zoom.
 How’s that for 2 metres, Boris?
 Apply in the same way you would normally, deets at No. 29.

 Please note all our educational resources – videos, useful contacts, school tour deets, suggested reading, workshop deets etc are in our Academy pages – Resources, Surgeries and Workshops.

-We try hard to make sure all the ways we can help you are shared transparently and fairly, with Nusic it is never about knowing the ‘right people’, it’s about getting off your bum and doing the reading.
+We try hard to make sure all the ways we can help you are shared transparently and fairly, with Nusic it is never about knowing the ‘right people’, it’s about getting off your arse and doing the reading.
 That said, our educational events mentioned above, strive to help you meet the right people in other music organisations.
 We also try where possible to explain the reasoning behind decisions so you understand why things are done the way they are – why Future Sessions are for under 26s, why it’s editorial policy to always be positive, why we focus on musicians at the start of their career etc. Below in our Frequently Asked Questions section we share how to get involved with every opportunity we offer and ask all the questions that we, well, find you asking us frequently.

-Pssst, little tip – press ctrl (or apple key for Mac users) + f and then type in the number you want to get there quickly.
+Pssst, little tip – press ctrl (or Apple key for Mac users) + f and then type in the number you want to get there quickly.

 1. How do I get played on the Nusic New Music Podcast?

 2. How do I listen to the Nusic New Music Podcast?

 3. How do I get a Nusic Future Session?

 5. How do we know you’re fair and don’t just do what your supporters want?